uasal/spacehardwarehandbook-public/ESD Control Plan.md

 Incoming inspection includes examining all ESDS items for proper ESDS precautionary marking and ESD-protective packaging.
 Inadequate precautionary markings must be corrected and handling history investigated prior to further processing.

 When an item is received that has not been protected during shipment or internal transfer, it should be:
-a.
-Rejected as defective
+1. Rejected as defective
-b.
-Processed as non-conforming material
+2. Processed as non-conforming material

 Additionally, the package should be labeled as failed ESDS material and the incident reported.